carlosdelest/elasticsearch/README.md

 1. Trigger a new build from this pipeline https://buildkite.com/elastic/elasticsearch-serverless-deploy-qa This deploys a snapshot from the selected branch into our QA environment (see https://docs.elastic.dev/serverless/qa) by publishing a docker snapshot into our internal docker registry and then using the serverless project api to deploy that snapshot to our serverless platform QA environment.
+   Ensure you select the intended git branch when triggering this pipeline for your testing.
+If you want to deploy from a pull request branch, you can point to that PR by declaring the branch in the format of `pull/2996/head` where `2996` is the number of your pull request.

    By default a project of type `elasticsearch` is deployed.
 If you want to deploy a different project type (`observability` or `security`) you can pass the project type as environment variable when triggering the pipeline above via: